kshitij12345/torchnnprofiler/README.md

 NOTE: That we are unable to capture the timings for `bn` and `RELU` because of https://github.com/pytorch/pytorch/issues/61519

-#### IMPORTANT: The hooks mechanism that we utilize for timings the backward pass is only available on the nightly version of PyTorch and will take a few months to be released in the stable version.
+#### IMPORTANT: The hooks mechanism that we utilize for timing the backward pass is only available on the nightly version of PyTorch and will take a few months to be released in the stable version.